 Pooling, Windsucking and Caslick’s

-Other problems which might be identified during the pre-breeding evaluation and which should be considered more serious – potentially to the point of not being desirous of breeding the mare – include urovagina (urine “pooling”) and pneumovagina (“windsucking”).
+Other problems which might become apparent while going through the first steps in breeding a mare and which should be considered more serious – potentially to the point of not being desirous of breeding the mare – include urovagina (urine “pooling”) and pneumovagina (“windsucking”).
 While these conditions may be resolved in some cases with the use of a urethral extension in the former or a Caslicks’s procedure in the latter, the added expense and reduced rate of successful outcome may make a decision not to breed the mare a wise investment.
 Of the two, the latter (pneumovagina), if not too serious, is the one most likely to respond favourably to the cheaper Caslick’s procedure.
 Ensuring absence of uterine pathogens in these mares prior to breeding is of increased importance owing to the predisposition of such presence due to the problems.